hardinb/lab_02_plasticwaste/lab-02.md

 ### Exercise 1

-This code chunk creates a set of histograms showing the distribution of plastic waste per capita (pwpc) separated by country.
-The histograms show that African countries typically have the least amount of pwpc, and that most countries have a pwpc of \< 0.5 kg per person.
-There is one country in North America with a very high pwpc, which we know from the lab instructions is Trinidad and Tobago.
+This code chunk creates a set of histograms showing the distribution of plastic waste per capita (PWPC) separated by country.
+The histograms show that African countries typically have the least amount of PWPC, and that most countries have a PWPC of \< 0.5 kg per person regardless of continent.
+There is one country in North America with a very high PWPC, which we know from the lab instructions is Trinidad and Tobago.

 ``` r
 ggplot(data = plastic_waste,